 Travelers can also fly from Bangkok’s Suvarnabhumi Airport, although transfer times will be longer and tickets slightly more expensive.

-It’s necessary to travel the 60km (around 35 miles) from Ayutthaya to Bangkok’s Don Mueang Airport, either by minivan or taxi.
+It’s necessary to travel the 35 miles from Ayutthaya to Bangkok’s Don Mueang Airport, either by minivan or taxi.
 You can find combo tickets online at 12Go, for around $40 when booked in advance ($9 for the van journey, plus $33 for the flight).
 From Don Mueang Airport, various companies fly to Chiang Mai, though Thai AirAsia and Nok Air are among the most frequent and popular choices.

 Numerous flights depart each day, ensuring that the total journey time between Ayutthaya and Chiang Mai can be completed in as little as 5-6-hours.
 The journey is widely regarded as an extremely comfortable way to travel between the 2 cities, with both the flight and the van transfer highly rated, even in economy class.
 The downside however, is that you’ll miss out on the spectacular scenery.